 Each chapter of this digital book first makes a case for why a product will become economically significant as a result of technological changes, industry dynamics, and potential end-demand.
 They then dissect the product’s supply chain—from upstream to downstream—by mapping, as expansively as possible, the location of resources, processing, and assembly.
 Finally, they will examine specific company cases, and draw conclusions on supply chain risks, productive policy interventions, and which countries appear to be moving toward dominance in the industry.

-We begin with the lithium-ion battery in Chapter 1 and follow with Chapter 2 on OLED smartphone screens.
-Chapter 3 will be unveiled in coming months.
-Finally, we will conclude with insights and reflections about what these new high-tech inputs, and their associated supply chains, might mean for the global economy, especially in the context of US-China economic competition.
+We begin with the lithium-ion battery in Chapter 1, follow with Chapter 2 on OLED smartphone screens, and finally Chapter 3 on AI chips.
+We will conclude with insights and reflections about what these new high-tech inputs, and their associated supply chains, might mean for the global economy, especially in the context of US-China economic competition.